Parabolic and near-parabolic renormalizations for local degree three: Parabolic renormalization and preliminaries of

 Since the Fatou coordinates are unique up to an additive constant, it is convenient to make a normalization for them.
-In this paper, the attracting Fatou coordinate is \emph{normalized} by $\Phi_{attr}(cp)=0$ for a special critical point $cp$.
-For the repelling Fatou coordinate, we normalize it such that $c_{upper}=0$, i.e.
+In this paper, the attracting Fatou coordinate is \emph{normalized} by $\Phi_{attr}(cv)=1$ for a marked critical value $cv$ (we will see later such a critical value is always defined).
+For the repelling Fatou coordinate, we normalize it such that $c_{upper}=0$, i.e.,

-We need to consider a sequence of functions converging to a limiting function and sometimes we will use the term that a function is ``close" to another.
-Hence the definition of a neighborhood of a function is needed.

-\begin{defi}[{Neighborhood of a function}] For a give function $f$, its domain of definition is denoted by $Dom(f)$.
-A \emph{neighborhood} of $f$ is